bryanburgers/blog-content/git-is-a-communication-tool.md

 jerk.)
 I do it because it's the most accurate way to communicate what I did.

 But for that to be an effective form of communication, every commit has to make sense.
-Tell a story.
-Communicate clearly and concisely exactly what was done.
+[Tell a story.][squashingcommits] Communicate clearly and concisely exactly what was done.
 No more, no less.

 ## Future me